Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory tasks: Discussion

 One interesting avenue for future work is to repeat our analyses using stimuli restricted to a specific domain, such as speech or music.
-Public datasets with fMRI recordings of naturalistic speech (e.g., storytelling) could facilitate a more focused evaluation of speech models and their neural alignment.
-We released the source code and results from this work\footnote{See https://github.com/mrpep/braindnn}

-Additionally, we see an opportunity to build stronger connections between neuroscience and machine learning, by using brain measurements to guide machine learning models.
+Public datasets with fMRI recordings of naturalistic speech (e.g., storytelling) \cite{li2022petit, nastase2021narratives,lebel2021fmri} could facilitate a more focused evaluation of speech models and their neural alignment, which could be done with the source code released with this manuscript (see \url{https://github.com/mrpep/braindnn}).
+Moreover, the present study opens an opportunity to build stronger connections between neuroscience and machine learning, by using brain measurements to guide training of machine learning models.
 For example, one promising direction is to use fMRI-based RDMs to regularize model training or align audio representations with brain representations.
 Preliminary work in speech processing \cite{moussa2024improving, freteault2025alignment} suggests that aligning speech models with brain measurements can lead to performance improvements in different auditory tasks.
+Similar approaches were also explored in text processing \cite{toneva2019interpreting,negi2025braininformed}.

+This research also invites exploration of the neuroconnectionist program beyond the human brain \cite{doerig2023neuroconnectionist}.
+Could models pretrained on animal vocalizations reveal insights about non-human auditory systems?
+Initial efforts in bird and animal sound modeling \cite{rauch2025can, moummad2024domain, hagiwara2023aves} hint at this possibility, but a more explicit comparison between animal-trained models and animal brain activity remains an exciting direction for future research.

-Another open question is whether alignment with human brain representations is necessary for good downstream performance.
+Finally, one important question that emerges from this work is whether alignment with human brain representations is necessary for good downstream performance.
 Could there exist high-performing models that do not resemble brain activity?
 Identifying such counterexamples—models with low neural similarity but good task performance, or vice versa—could provide insight into the uniqueness of human-like representations.
-This connects with the “platonic representations” hypothesis \cite{huh2024platonic}, which posits that performance across many tasks may inherently constrain models to converge toward human-like representations.
-Finding such counter-examples would prove that this theory is incorrect.

-Finally, this research invites exploration of neuroconnectionism beyond the human brain.
-Could models pretrained on animal vocalizations reveal insights about non-human auditory systems?
-Initial efforts in bird and animal sound modeling \cite{rauch2025can, moummad2024domain, hagiwara2023aves} hint at this possibility, but a more explicit comparison between animal-trained models and animal brain activity remains an exciting direction for future research.
+Also, finding such counter-examples would bring evidence that the platonic representation hypothesis \cite{huh2024platonic} might be incorrect.